1coderookie/KobraGoNeoInsights/docs/calibration.md

 ## Calibrating E-Steps
 You've probably already came along the sentence "calibrate your e-steps" and maybe you wonder what it is, what you'd have to do and why you should do so.
 It's actually pretty simple: the "e-steps" are the steps of the motor of your extruder (so "e-steps" stands for "extruder-steps") and therefore they determine how much filament will be extruded with a certain amount of motor steps.
 Depending on how accurate this setting is (means, how well you calibrated the e-steps), you'll either have some pretty perfect prints (in the meaning of the amount of filament of each layer) or you'll see signs of more or less severe under- or overextrusion.
 Some people try to adjust or get rid of this problem by setting different extrusion multipliers in the slicer, but that's not the best/correct way (imho).
+You always should have the hardware tuned in as much as possible before trying to tweak software settings for better results.
-Even though the e-steps of both the **Go** and the **Neo** don't seem to be way off, it's advisable to calibrate them.
+Even though the e-steps of both the **Go** and the **Neo** don't seem to be way off when it comes from the manufacturer with the default firmware settings, it's advisable to calibrate them.
 This whole procedure really isn't a big deal and doesn't take long, so make sure to do this calibration!

 The actual process of how to calibrate the e-steps is described in many articles and videos already, so right now I won't go into the final details here.
 Basically what you'll do is measure e.g. 100mm and 120mm of filament right above the printhead where the filament enters and mark those two spots.
 Then you heat up your system to your regular printing temperature, extrude 100mm and measure the distance between the printhead (where the filament enters) and the 100mm and 120mm marks once the extrusion is done.
 If e.g. the 100mm mark is right at the spot where the filament enters - great, no calibration necessary!